SAN FRANCISCO, CA--(Marketwired - Aug 7, 2014) - Medivation, Inc. (

 - The European Medicines Agency validated Astellas' application for an amended European Marketing Authorization Application and accepted the filing in April 2014, which triggered a $15 million milestone payment to Medivation.

 - Medivation received a $15 million milestone payment in the second quarter of 2014 related to Astellas' plans to address the PREVAIL population in Japan.

 Enzalutamide Clinical Development Program

-- Advanced the development program comparing enzalutamide's effects on progression-free-survival when compared head-to-head versus bicalutamide, the most commonly used anti-androgen, in men who have progressed following medical castration with LHRH analog therapy or surgical castration.
+- Advanced the prostate cancer development program comparing enzalutamide's effects on progression-free-survival when compared head-to-head versus bicalutamide, the most commonly used anti-androgen, in men who have progressed following medical castration with a luteinizing hormone releasing hormone (LHRH) analog therapy or surgical castration.

-- Completed patient enrollment in the TERRAIN trial, which enrolled approximately 370 men with metastatic disease primarily in Europe; and
+- Completed patient enrollment in the TERRAIN trial in July 2013, which enrolled approximately 370 men with mCRPC disease primarily in Europe; and

-- Continued patient enrollment in the STRIVE trial, which is enrolling approximately 400 men with either metastatic or non-metastatic disease primarily in the U.S.
+- Completed patient enrollment in the STRIVE trial in March 2014, which enrolled approximately 400 men with either metastatic or non-metastatic disease in the U.S.

-- Completed patient enrollment in the TERRAIN trial, which enrolled approximately 370 men with metastatic disease primarily in Europe; and
+- Completed patient enrollment in the TERRAIN trial in July 2013, which enrolled approximately 370 men with mCRPC disease primarily in Europe; and

 Conference Call Information